The Roseto Effect: What a Pennsylvania Town Taught Us About Community and Heart Disease

 What the Roseto Effect Requires Us to Acknowledge

-The Rosetans had risk factors that should have been killing them.
+The Rosetans carried risk factors that conventional models predict should have harmed them.
 The community had something that protected them more powerfully than those risk factors damaged.
-That something was social belonging — and its biological effects were more potent than decades of advice about saturated fat.
+That something was social belonging — and its biological effects appeared more potent than decades of advice about saturated fat.

 Subsequent social epidemiology has extended the Roseto finding broadly.
 Mortality from all causes is significantly higher in socially isolated individuals than in those with robust social connections.
 The effect sizes are comparable to or larger than those of smoking, hypertension, or physical inactivity in some analyses.
 Loneliness is now described in public health literature as an epidemic, and its health consequences are documented with the rigor previously reserved for biochemical risk factors.